HanadaLee/ngx_http_server_redirect_module/README.md

 When server_redirect directive exists and meets the redirection conditions, server_redirect will be executed first.

-If the request path does not have the first directory (such as the home page), no redirection will be made.
+If the request path does not have the first path (such as the home page), no redirection will be made.

+After redirection, even $request_uri will be cleared of the first path.
+You can only find the original request path in the request line variable $request.

 ### Variable: `$server_redirect_original_host`